Mike Wray BSc, MSc, PhD

 I’ve worked for more than 30 years delivering and managing services in the public sector to support disabled people.
 In 1997 I moved into higher education becoming the manager of the disability service at the University of the West of England in Bristol.

-I was the manager of an educational development project in Manchester before two roles in national coordination teams.
+After UWE, I was the manager of an educational development project in Manchester before two roles in national coordination teams.
 As part of the National Disability Team I oversaw £2.1m of HEFCE funding across 23 projects in a range of HEIs in England.
 The projects were funded to set up disability provision from scratch within small specialist institutions and to develop a range of inclusive teaching, learning and assessment resources for the sector.
 I was then senior policy adviser at Action on Access, the national coordination team for widening participation.

 I was a member of the Board of Directors for the National Association of Disability Practitioners for a number of years and I’m now the CEO of the International Network of Inclusive Practice.